4ndr3aR/reveal-jekyll/_posts/2020-10-16-12-pothole-detection-problem-3.md

 title: ""
 ---

-# 3D Dynamic Hand Gestures Recognition
+# The pothole detection problem
 ##### **training the network and results**

 <div markdown="1" style="font-size:2vw">